Allen-Tildesley/examples/python_examples/GUIDE.md

 a _slow_ version built around the standard Python loops, which may be directly compared with the Fortran examples;
 and a _fast_ version which uses NumPy library routines to replace the inner loop.
-This is tantamount to _vectorizing_ the calculation in a very simple way (and another approach to the same problem appears in `pair_distribution.py`).
+This is tantamount to _vectorizing_ the calculation in a very simple way.
+(We do not claim to have chosen the _fastest_ NumPy method in our Python simulation codes;
+for examples of other approaches to the same problem, see the `pair_distribution.py` program).
 The variable `fast` controls which version is used, and by default is set to `True`, at the start of the main module; the user may override this by editing this statement, but the program will then run (yet another) order of magnitude more slowly,